 Growing Plants, Growing People, Growing Communities…

-Hammersmith Community Gardens Association is a local environmental charity set up in 1984.
-We manage four community gardens in Hammersmith and Fulham.
+Hammersmith Community Gardens Association (HCGA) is a local environmental charity set up in 1984.
+We manage four community gardens in the London Borough of Hammersmith & Fulham.
 HCGA has a range of projects which include conservation training schemes, volunteer gardening sessions, health and wellbeing projects, environmental playschemes and environmental education in local schools.
 We assist local groups in the design, plan and management of their green spaces.
 We promote environmental sustainability within the borough and manage our sites to maximise biodiversity and encourage wildlife.

-To reflect the expansion of our working to neighbouring boroughs in 2016 the charity adopted the working name of Healthy Community Gardening Activities (HCGA)
+To reflect the expansion of our work to neighbouring boroughs in 2016 the charity adopted the working name of Healthy Community Gardening Activities (HCGA)

-In Westminster we run weekly gardening sessions in Queens Park Gardens and Penfold Street Hub.
+In Westminster we run weekly gardening sessions in Queens Park Gardens, Westbourne Park and Penfold Street Hub.
 We support the Fisherton growing project with regular gardening sessions as well as by providing plants.
 In Westminster and The Royal Borough of Kensington and Chelsea we deliver short Adult Education courses around gardening and herbal activities as well as a programme of walks.

 HCGA has a team of school gardeners who deliver environmental education sessions in schools on a weekly basis in three boroughs.
 These include formal curriculum-linked activities as well as lunchtime and after school clubs.
 We can also guide groups on how to make their premises more environmentally friendly and give technical growing advice.
 For more information about booking an educational visit for your group or for a member of our team to come to your site please contact us.

-Through the Grow Well project we work with local people across the Hammersmith and Fulham borough to provide therapeutic gardening sessions for carers to give them a break from their caring responsibilities and supported volunteer gardening sessions for people who need a bit of extra support hopefully leading to participation in our regular volunteering sessions.
-This project is funded by the Mercer’s Company.
+Through the Grow Well project we work with local people across the Hammersmith and Fulham borough to provide therapeutic gardening sessions for people who need a bit of extra support hopefully leading to participation in our regular volunteering sessions.

 The association is a registered charity (1111 999) and company limited by guarantee.